-Student Activity Target Outturn
+Student Activity Target 2018/19 Outturn 2018/19 Target 2017/18 Outturn 2017/18

-2017/18 2017/18

-FE Credits 29,507 29,548
+FE Credits 29,211 29,211 29,507 29,548

-HE FTEs 1,595 1,609
+HE UGT FTEs 1,618 1,578 1,595 1,609

 The College is highly focussed on quality, as evidenced through our involvement in the national College Improvement Project and the Sparqs action-learning project on student engagement in How Good is Our College (HGIOC).
-The continued improvement in student satisfaction and success rates overall evidence the effectiveness of our quality enhancement arrangements.
+The student satisfaction and success rates overall evidence the effectiveness of our quality enhancement arrangements.

 Actual Actual

-Strategy and KPI 2016-17 2017-18
+Strategy and KPI 2018-19 2017-18

 Learning and Teaching

 Student retention rates:

-FE 86% 89%
+FE 89% 88%

-HE 91% 90%
+HE 90% 89%

 Student successful completion rates:

-FE 73% 77%
+FE 80% 81%

-HE 74% 77%
+HE 79% 79%

 Student satisfaction rates overall:

-National Student Survey (NSS) HE only 75% 80%
+National Student Survey (NSS) HE only 83% 80%

-Student Satisfaction and Engagement Survey (SSES) FE 87% 95%
+Student Satisfaction and Engagement Survey (SSES) FE 93% 95%

-Student Satisfaction and Engagement Survey (SSES) HE 88% 90%
+Student Satisfaction and Engagement Survey (SSES) HE 85% 90%

 Student Engagement

 Student satisfaction (SSES ratings):

-Services to support learning 92% 93%
+Services to support learning 91% 93%

-Students' ability to influence learning 80% 86%
+Students' ability to influence learning 83% 86%

-College response to learner views 71% 80%
+College response to learner views 89% 80%

-The College is undertaking an extensive review of our curriculum offer for future years.
-This review will build on the views of stakeholders, encompassing both local and national priorities and drivers, to ensure that the curriculum offered is progressive and relevant to the needs of our students and wider stakeholders.
-A key outcome from the review will be a relevant, affordable, sustainable curriculum offer.
+In 2018/19, the College completed an extensive review of our curriculum offer for future years.
+This review involved a wide range of stakeholders, encompassing both local and national priorities and drivers, to ensure that the curriculum offered is progressive and relevant to the needs of our students and wider stakeholders.

 At FE level, the continued growth in demand for apprenticeships will form an important feature of the College curriculum offer.
-Demand for graduate level apprenticeships is also growing as this becomes embedded in our offer and more employers recognise the benefits
+Demand for graduate level apprenticeships is also growing as this becomes embedded in our offer and more employers recognise the benefits.